The Discovery

 He jumped off to inspect any damage.
 One of the blades had bent.
 ‘It’s fine...hardly noticeable.’

-Something glowing drew his eye and he looked over to see a smooth river stone.
+Something glowing drew his eye, and he looked over to see a smooth river stone.
 Inside, a red pulsing orb beat like a heart floating in what looked like a captured ocean.

 ‘Is that what I hit?’
 Theo heard a low hum as he moved toward the rock.
-He pulled out his earbuds and it grew louder.
+He pulled out his earbuds, and it grew louder.
 He shook his head.
 As he neared, he could feel the warmth radiating from the stone until the pulsing stopped and it returned to an ordinary-looking river rock.
 ‘Geez, I hope this thing isn’t radioactive.’

 ‘Theo!’
 His father shouted as he reached him.
 ‘Why have you stopped the plough?’

-‘It hit a rock and I needed to check for damage; oh, and I’m fine, Dad.’
+‘It hit a rock and I needed to check for damage; Oh, and I’m fine, Dad.’
 Theo rolled his eyes and shook his head.

 Theo made a face and poked his tongue out at his father as he walked away.
 He took out the smooth stone and turned it about in his hands.
 He rubbed his chin and smirked.
 This could be worth something.
-I could make a lot of money if that glowing stuff has any value.
+I could make money if that glowing stuff has any value.

 He heard a low-pitched drone.
 An intense light flickered from the gap under his wardrobe door.
 He spied wisps of smoke escaping under the door.
 ‘Geez, maybe this thing is dangerous.’
 He jumped out of bed, ready to flee when the door flew open, sucking him into a black swirling mist.
 He blacked out.

 When Theo came to, his head throbbed, and he found himself floating in a dark haze.
 A sweet and sour odour lingered in the air.
-He looked below him feeling powerless to move.
+He looked below him, feeling powerless to move.
 He waited to fall into an abyss and swallow him.
 ‘This must be a bad dream!
-Where in the hell am I?’
+Where in the hell am I?
 Theo rubbed his eyes and scanned around.
 Makeshift shelves containing old books and beakers faded in and out of his vision.

 Beads of sweat formed on his temples.
 His shaky voice rose and lowered as he spoke.
 ‘Wake up, Theo!
 This isn’t real.’
 He slapped his cheeks.
 A smell of old smoke and dust invaded his nose as the entity closed the gap between them.

-The apparition with no face, spoke in a deep, hollow voice.
+The apparition with no face spoke in a deep, hollow voice.
 ‘You shall not fall, fool boy!’

 The voice thundered inside Theo’s head.
 He closed his eyes and covered his ears.
 ‘No!
 I am having a nightmare.
 This is not real; you are not real!’